Hungarian layered cabbage recipe (healthy version)

 Hungarian layered cabbage recipe

 Cabbage casserole is just the kind of recipe where you can easily sneak brown rice into your diet.
 Brown rice is great as a fiber-rich side dish, but if you don’t add anything else to it, it can be a little dry.
 In this recipe, however, it will be juicy and tasty.
 Adequate fiber intake is an important part of a healthy diet.
 It also helps with dieting, as it fills you up and keeps you feeling full for longer.
 So feel free to make your cabbage casserole with brown rice.
-You can also use Chinese cabbage instead of savoy cabbage: >>> Italian-style Chinese cabbage casserole
+You can also use Chinese cabbage instead of savoy cabbage: >>> Italian-Style Layered Savoy Cabbage Casserole with Napa Cabbage

 layered cabbage casserole with pork, rice, and Savoy cabbage, flavored with sweet paprika and topped with a layer of sour cream